 We use all-purpose flour unless we indicate it differently.
 Bleached and unbleached all-purpose flour is interchangeable and will not change the outcome of your recipe.

 The difference is unbleached flour is less processed so is preferable to some bakers.
 It’s also said to be more flavorful.
 We use it a lot in our bread recipes.

 If you’re wanting your bakery to have a whiter appearance use bleached.

 Self-Rising Flour – Don’t substitute self-rising flour for all-purpose flour.
 Self-rising flour already has some baking soda and salt added.

-Cake flour is said to make bakery soft and tender.
+Cake flour is said to make baked goods soft and tender.
 It is not all-purpose flour.
 Cake flour is a finely milled soft winter wheat flour with a lower protein content than all-purpose flour.

 Whole Grain Flour

 What is whole grain flour?
 Whole grain flour uses grains that are fully intact meaning that they haven’t undergone processes that remove their bran and germ, not to mention nutritional benefits.